viewplexnet/vpBroadcastLite/readme.txt

 You can either install it automatically from the WordPress admin, or do it manually:

-1. Unzip the archive and put the `wp-pagenavi` folder into your plugins folder (/wp-content/plugins/).
+1. Unzip the archive and put the `vp-broadcast-lite` folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins menu.

 = Usage =